rust-lang/rfcs/active/0000-bit-fields-and-matching.md

 # Detailed design

 The first part of this RFC is defenition of a bit access for integer types.
-For the sake of simplicity, only unsigned integer types (uint, u8, u16, u32, u64) are supported.
+For the sake of simplicity, only fixed width unsigned integer types (u8, u16, u32, u64) are supported.

 Bit access operation is defined as